webcrew-09/Books_web/README.md

 To Edit those files on your computer you need to install node.js and type "npm intall" in the terminal which will automatically install all node modules needed.

-Last but not the least for running and testing the website you need to type "nodemon .\main.js" or "nodemon ..\main.js" and after making any changes when you'll save the work it will automatically commit all changes so no need to restart the website.
+Last but not the least for running and testing the website you need to type "nodemon .\main.js" or "nodemon ..\main.js" in the terminal and after making any changes when you'll save the work it will automatically commit all changes so no need to restart the website.